 Another super popular online furniture store is HipVan, which sells affordable “designer furniture”.
 That said, HipVan is not purely an outlet store.
 Other than on-sale branded sofas and dining sets, HipVan also offers chic house-brand furniture that are surprisingly stylish.
 Be warned though, what HipVan offers is not so much cheap, but instead, discounted furniture.

 For the cheapest deals, head to the Display Piece sale – that’s where HipVan clears the stocks previously used for displays.
 Prices are slashed to as low as 85% off the original prices.

-Delivery is chargeable for orders under $150 ($14.99, with an additional $15 on weekends).
+Delivery is chargeable for orders under $250 ($14.99 for furniture items, $6.99 for non-furniture items).
 Self-collection is available, but you must write in at least 1 day before any pre-scheduled delivery (if any).

 Many of us spent our childhoods “testing” sofas and beds at Ikea.
 The mother of affordable furniture, this megastore sells everything from ready-to-assemble cabinets and tables to chic rugs and other furnishings.
 To be honest, Ikea is not as cheap as it used to be, but for the quality and convenience, their prices are still relatively reasonable.

 Plus, Scandinavian-style decor is wildly popular these days, and seeing as Ikea literally hails from Sweden, you’re not going to get any more authentic than this (sorry Muji).

 If you’ve decided against a built-in wardrobe, Ikea sells simple wardrobes from just $190.
 Of course, those are very small (suitable for one person), but the bigger ones (suitable for couples) remain similarly affordable at the $350 to $800 range.